Elementary school wrestler Claassen shines at state tournament

 As Claassen, a 9-year-old third grader at Roy Hunt Elementary in the Valley School District, approached the podium, three-time women's world champion Adeline Gray was waiting.

 “That made me happy,” said Alaina, the only girl in the state bracket with 26 boys.
-“We watched her on TV at the Olympics, and she's a good roll model.”
+“We watched her on TV at the Olympics, and she's a good role model.”

 Gray told her, “I heard you are a beast out there.
 Keep up the good work,” her father, Casey Claassen said.